walterbender/Syllabi/color.md

 ----------

-Use hue, chroma, and value contrast, along with shape, position, and size to grade quantitave, nominal, and ordinal data.
+Use hue, chroma, and value contrast, along with shape, position, and size to grade quantitative, nominal, and ordinal data.

 Questions to Consider
 ---------------------